muratk5n/thirdwave/en/README.md

 ---

-Right!
-Palin's death panels are here.
-Not the way she expected them though..

----

 Triage, rationing, how wonderful..

+Palin's death panels are here probab not the way she expected them

 \#ABCPlanetAmerica.